AbdelrahmanIbrahim447/laravel-package/README.md

 `composer require abdelrahmanibrahim447/package`

-And then in the terminal, run the following command.

-`composer update`

 ### Migrate Database

 Now that we have our package installed, we need to migrate the database to add the necessary tables for Press.
 In the command line, run the following command.